24 Best Podcasts for Learning Korean in 2026

 3. Let’s Learn Korean

-Let’s Learn Korean is an incredible place to start if you’re searching for a free series to learn the basics.
-KBS World, a South Korean television business, is the production house for this podcast.
+Let’s Learn Korean is an incredible place to start if you want a free series to learn the basics.
+KBS World, a South Korean television business, produces this podcast.

 It’s intended for native English speakers and those who speak French, Spanish, German, and other languages.